doriansmiley/codestrap-programs/apprenticeships/foundry-public-certification-training/README.md

 # Palantir Foundry Foundations

-Learn the foundation skills to enroll in Palantir Foundry training and earn your certifications.
+Learn the foundational skills to enroll in Palantir Foundry training and earn your certifications.

 ## About These Study Guides